Girl Meets Fire

 Instructions

-• I added the flour in thirds only because I wanted a smooth texture and no clumps.
+• Sift the flour and salt.
+Then add into the batter in thirds for a smooth texture and minimal clumps.
 The batter will be loose but not as runny as a pancake.

 Nutrition